Ardaas Karaan (film)

 Ardaas Karaan is a 2019 Indian Punjabi-language social drama film directed by Gippy Grewal from a screenplay co-written with Rana Ranbir.
-It is sequel to Ardaas and the second instalment in Ardaas series.
+It is sequel to Ardaas and the second installment in Ardaas series.
 Produced by Humble Motion Pictures; it stars Gurpreet Ghuggi, Gippy Grewal, Japji Khaira, Meher Vij, and Yograj Singh.
 The story of the film explores the generation gap and different conflicting opinion about life.